What to see and do in El Nido Palawan

 1. Big Lagoon (tour A)

 The big lagoon is enclosed among high limestone rocks formation and boast a rippling denim blue deep water.
-To access the lagoon, you need to rent a kayak and paddle through a scenic gorge with an incredible shallow clear water where, indeed, you can jump off and take stunning pics.
+To access the lagoon, you need to rent a kayak and paddle through a scenic gorge with incredible shallow clear water where, indeed, you can jump off and take stunning pics.

 2. Small Lagoon (tour A – D)

 The Small Lagoon is a bit hidden and can only be entered through a tiny crack in the limestone rock wall.
 To access the lagoon, you must rent a kayak.
-This lagoon has a unique atmosphere, and once inside, there are scenic cliffs and narrow gorge to explore.
+This lagoon has a unique atmosphere, and once inside, there are scenic cliffs and narrow gorges to explore.